siddharthgusain/Budget-calculator/README.md

 # Budgety

-## A simple budget app made using html,css and javascipt
+## A simple budget app to calculate your daily expenses and your monthly budget.
+# Tech Stack: HTML5,CSS3,JAVASCRIPT